hoangduy24703/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 A basic game made by pygame.
-Hope that you guy enjoys it !
+Hope that you guys enjoy it !